 If you have great web design and SEO skills, you should have to problem improving websites and making money.
-Beginners, may need to practice a little first.
+Beginners may need to practice a little first.

 I had my first blog for a year and I had no idea what I was doing.
 But I managed to sell that blog for $1,300 which was a miracle.

-A great idea is to start a blog that has an optimised theme like this one we are on now.
+A great idea is to start a blog that has an optimised theme like the one we are on now.
 This blog was already set up by Chris Derenberger (six-figure affiliate website owner) and I just had to edit the content.